Convent Station, New Jersey: History

 In 1865, Morristown incorporated with a boundary that excluded the convent's large land holdings.
 That boundary line separated the two in 1895 when Morristown was formally set off from the township.

-The College of Saint Elizabeth, which was founded on the campus in 1899, is the oldest college for women in New Jersey and one of the first Catholic colleges in the United States to award degrees to women.
+The Saint Elizabeth University, which was founded on the campus in 1899, is the oldest college for women in New Jersey and one of the first Catholic colleges in the United States to award degrees to women.
 The Saint Elizabeth campus also includes the Villa of Saint Ann.
 At one time there also was a kindergarten and elementary school on the campus and, for many years, the complex was sustained by dairy products and produce from its own large farm.